Our Groups

 Following the news that the County boundaries were to change in 1965 and with the creation of Greater London North County Scouts, arrangements were made for 5 North London Groups in the Friern Barnet area to join Finchley.
 In order for them to retain some of their own identity and common link they were renamed as the 1st – 5th Friern Barnet.

-As a result the District was renamed Finchley and Friern Barnet and a new Warrant was issued by headquarters.
+As a result the District was renamed Finchley and Friern Barnet and a new Warrant was issued by Headquarters.
 On the 1st April 1964 when the Groups moved from North London their designated numbers were allocated according to their seniority.
 Therefore the 94th NL became the 1st FB, the 186th NL became the 2nd FB and so on.

 A short while later the 6th East Barnet that met in Whetstone but was in Hertfordshire District also transferred and became the 6th Friern Barnet.